The brightness of the scene you want to photograph

 4. Night scene lit by stars only

-Before we continue with the camera settings that help us compensate scene luminance to get a correct exposure,
+Before we continue with the camera settings that help us control scene luminance to get a correct exposure,

-So if someone says: “expose your image one stop brighter” he means to make it twice as bright.
+So if someone says: “expose your image one stop brighter” he suggests to make it twice as bright.
 And making your image one stop darker means exposing it half as bright.

 That doubling and halving of brightness is fundamental in photography.